Tiffany Ho (actress)

 Tiffany Ho (born 23 August 2005) is a Hong Kong actress based in Singapore.
 She is the winner of Star Search 2024.

 Early life and education

 Ho was born on 23 August 2005 in Hong Kong.
 She came to Singapore to study in 2019 at 14 years old.
 She is studying at Nanyang Polytechnic currently, pursuing information technology course.
+She trained in dance from a young age, and is skilled in jazz, ballet, hip-hop and contemporary dance.

 Career

 Ho participated in Star Search 2024 as the youngest contestant and championed the contest.
+She played Sam in Theatre of Life (人生剧场), the contestants' short film screened at the grand finals.
 She was signed on by The Celebrity Agency (TCA) of Mediacorp after winning the contest.

+In 2025, Ho played Lisa in the Lunar New Year special Lucky Lucky! (幸福的Lucky！), which was released on mewatch on New Year's Day.
+In June that year, she performed in Resilient Hearts (心手相连献爱心), the televised charity show marking the 55th anniversary of the Singapore Heart Foundation.

+In January 2026, Ho appeared alongside Xiang Yun, Zhu Ze Liang and others in Money Money (马力马力), Mediacorp's Lunar New Year music video for the year.
+In May, she acted in You, All along (原来我爱的只是你), one of the pilot telemovies produced under Inkspiration, Mediacorp's Chinese scriptwriting mentorship programme supported by the Infocomm Media Development Authority.

+In 2026, Ho and Gini Chang launched a Cantonese podcast/variety show titled NG Classroom on the YouTube channel "Beyond Gini".